 "I'm surprised a tournament would last a whole week," he said, reaching over for a macaron that Serena had left on the table for dessert.
 Out of the corner of her eye, she could see Chespin's vines coming to grab a couple before Clemont swatted it away irritably.
 She resisted the urge to giggle uncontrollably.
 "Most of the tournaments I've been in were usually a day or two.
 A week is pretty extensive."

 "Well, apparently, it's more than just a tournament," Serena explained, pulling up the information even further to show to Ash once again.
-He appeared to not be interested in actually reading it, choosing to listed to Serena dole the information out instead.
+He appeared to not be interested in actually reading it, choosing to listen to Serena dole the information out instead.
 "Like I said, I don't know how the tournament is structured, but apparently at the end of each night there's a little festival to celebrate the day's events."

 "Oh, so it's like a weeklong festival with a competition thrown in?"
 Clemont asked, himself actually choosing to peruse the information that his female traveling companion had provided.
 Serena briefly flitted her eyes over to him before going back to Ash, whose eyes were shining with excitement.